Counseling: Frequently Asked Questions

 The rising demand for services and increasing complexity of students’ mental health concerns has prompted difficult questions about the scope of campus care.
 Institutions increasingly recognize that they cannot provide all types of services to all students with finite resources.
 This realization is prompting difficult questions about the mission and goals of campus mental health services.
 As campus leaders and administrators determine what to prioritize, they are often weighing two values: accessibility and intensity.
 While these two approaches are not mutually exclusive, the reality is that most institutions do not have the resources to effectively provide both.
 Thus, some institutions are emphasizing accessibility by prioritizing quick access for all students.
 In this model, clinical resources are used to help the greatest number of students solve short-term challenges on campus.
 Students with ongoing or complex mental health needs that require more intensive resources are referred off-campus for support.
 Other institutions are emphasizing intensity by prioritizing ongoing treatment for high-need students, or students with ongoing or intensive mental health needs.
 Here, clinical resources are devoted to a small group of students on campus and there is little to no reliance on community resources to provide care.
 This approach can result in reduced access or longer wait times for new or non-critical student cases [2018 EAB Global- Establishing a Sustainable Scope of Practice].

 The Fredonia Counseling Center currently prioritizes accessibility to ensure that the greatest number of students can receive assistance as timely as possible.
 In the Fall 2019 semester, 12.5% of the student population engaged in services.
-The average wait time for an initial appointment was 3.45 business days with half of first time visits being initiated via same-day walk-in services.
-We regularly review and adjusts our scope of practice and scheduling procedures to address the changing demands of our campus community.
+The average wait time for an initial appointment was 3.45 business days with half of first time visits being initiated via same-day services.
+We regularly review and adjust our scope of practice and scheduling procedures to address the changing demands of our campus community.
 Our current staffing is consistent with comparable universities at a Staff to Student Ratio of 1:1,000 -1:1,500 [AUCCCD].
 For Spring 2019, the Fredonia Counseling Center has a clinical capacity to provide 135 hours of direct-service clinical appointments (Individual Therapy, Crisis, Walk-In, Group Therapy) per week when the center is fully staffed (5.4 clinical providers).